dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

 - that is, it's easier for epigenetic machinery to access histones of active genes
   - than inactive genes
+- what does this imply about nature of genetic behavior?
+  - it's possible(common?) to activate gene, then expect it to be quickly turned off in daughter cell type
+  - need to reevaluate the mechanism here, before jumping to conclusions

 because histone H1 winds up nucleosomes in an ordered fashion,
 - since chromatin is wound up in a spiral formation,